-This is the fifth edition of CSA A23.3, Design of concrete structures.
-It supersedes the previous editions published in 1994, 1984, 1977 (metric) and 1973 (imperial), and 1959.
+This is the sixth edition of CSA A23.3, Design of concrete structures.
+It supersedes the previous editions published in 2004, 1994, 1984, 1977 (metric), and 1973 (imperial), and 1959.

-This Standard is intended for use in the design of concrete structures for buildings in conjunction with CSA A23.1-04/A23.2-04, Concrete materials and methods of concrete construction/Methods of test and standard practices for concrete, and CSA A23.4, Precast concrete - Materials and construction (under preparation).
+This Standard is intended for use in the design of concrete structures for buildings in conjunction with CSA A23.1/A23.2, Concrete materials and methods of concrete construction/Methods of test and standard practices for concrete, and CSA A23.4, Precast concrete - Materials and construction.